Table of Contents

 Integrated Treatment for Alcoholism

-When the day arrives that the alcoholic husband decides to get help it is helpful to have some basic understanding of the steps he will take on the road to recovery and beat alcoholism.
-Alcohol dependence can be treated and managed when the individual is fully committed to participating in the process.
+When the alcoholic husband decides to get help it is helpful to have some knowledge of the steps he will take.
+Alcoholism can be treated and managed when the person is all in, and ready to do the work.

-The first decision to be made is whether to utilize an outpatient or a residential addiction recovery program.
-The outpatient rehab offers additional flexibility, as it allows the individual to reside at home during treatment.
-The residential rehab is best for those with a long history of high alcohol consumption, as it involves 24-hour support at a facility.
+First, he will decide on whether to use an outpatient or a residential rehab program.
+The outpatient rehab is more flexible, as it allows him to reside at home during treatment.
+Residential rehab is best for those with a long history of alcohol abuse, as it involves 24-hour support.

-- Medical detox.
-The detox and withdrawal process is the initiation into the recovery program.
-During alcohol detox, the individual will be attended to by a trained detox team that will provide the necessary medical interventions to help minimize pain and discomfort.
+- Detox.
+The detox process is the first step of the rehab program.
+During alcohol detox, a team of detox pros will help the husband.
+They will provide the care to help reduce pain and discomfort as must as they can.
 Detox takes about 5-7 days to complete.

-- Addiction treatment.
-Treatment entails a multi-disciplinary approach using evidence-based psychotherapy, group therapy, 12-step meetings, medication management, such as naltrexone, nutritional counseling, holistic therapies, and relapse prevention planning.
+- Treatment.
+Treatment entails a blended approach.
+It uses evidence-based therapy, group therapy, 12-step meetings, holistic therapies, and relapse prevention planning.

-Capo by the Sea Provides Evidence-Based Alcohol Recovery Interventions
+Capo by the Sea Provides Alcohol Recovery Interventions

-Capo by the Sea is a premier alcohol and dual diagnosis luxury rehab located in a beach community in Southern California.
-At Capo by the Sea, our expert clinical staff will guide individuals through a medically monitored alcohol detox program as comfortably as possible.
-Our comprehensive addiction treatment program will provide the necessary recovery tools that will help ensure our clients achieve a sustained recovery.
-For more information, please reach out to Capo by the Sea today at 888-529-2114.
+Capo by the Sea is a premier rehab located in a beach community in Southern California.
+At Capo by the Sea, our expert staff guides clients through a detox program as comfortably as possible.
+Our addiction treatment program will provide helpful recovery tools that help ensure clients achieve a sustained recovery.
+For any questions, please reach out to Capo by the Sea today at (888) 529-2114.